-Captain James Cook’s first landfall in New Zealand 250 years ago was in my home town Gisborne/Turanga on 7 October 1769.
+Captain James Cook’s first landfall in New Zealand 250 years ago was in my home town Gisborne/Turanga-nui-a-Kiwa on 7 October 1769.

-The 2 sides moved closer after that but things quickly went astray again.
-Cook’s men shot a man who had taken/tried to take a sword and 3 others also, including another chief, Te Raka (sp?)
-(Te Raka’s descendants claim that his intent was to seize the Endeavour, so Cook’s men averted that unknowingly).
-Cook then sailed south towards Mahia, naming the area Poverty Bay because “it afforded us no one thing we wanted”.
+More warriors swam across after that but things quickly went astray again.
+Cook’s men shot another chief Te Rakau who had taken a sword as muru (customary compensation for the death of Te Maro).
+Cook then took to his boats and sailed south towards Mahia, naming the area Poverty Bay because “it afforded us no one thing we wanted”.

 I’ve tried to capture their mutual courage and mistrust.
 The faces borrow from the old faces/candlestick optical illusion and a Pink Floyd album cover.

-The rock – Te Toka-a-Taiau – was formerly a tribal boundary between Ngati Porou and the local iwi Rongowhaata but was detonated when the port expanded in 1877.
+The rock – Te Toka-a-Taiau – was formerly a tribal boundary between Ngati Porou and the local iwi (tribe) Rongowhakaata but was detonated when the port expanded in 1877.